-It is important to make sure that you are receiving the minimum wage for your work during the COVID-19 pandemic.
-Many employers are laying off workers, or cutting their hours and pay.
-Regardless of the situation, if you are still performing work, your employer must pay you the correct minimum wage for your City, County, or State.
+It is important to make sure that you receive the minimum wage for your work during the COVID-19 pandemic.
+Many employers are laying off workers or cutting their hours and pay.
+Regardless of the situation, your employer must pay you the correct minimum wage for your City, County, or State if you are still performing work.
 This includes factoring in time spent working “off-the-clock” into your hourly rate.

 California Hourly Minimum Wage Rates

 The current California minimum wage is $13.00 per hour for large employers with 26 or more employees and $12.00 per hour for small employers with 25 employees or fewer.